Lala Kent Blasts ‘Project Runway’ Designer For Refusing To Create Her Wedding Dress

 Lala Kent took Project Runway alum Michael Costello to task because, as she explains it, the designer wouldn’t create her dream wedding gown because she wasn’t famous enough, Us Magazine reports.

 Michael has been in the news in recent days after he went after Kylie Jenner, who he said only gives credit to certain designers who are either extremely well-known or who have paid her for an endorsement.
-Jenner had posted on Instagram thanking Balmain creative director Olivier Rousteing for a custom birthday gown, which apparently got under Costello’s skin.
+Jenner had posted on Instagram thanking Balmain creative director Olivier Rousteing for a custom birthday dress, which apparently got under Costello’s skin.

 Lala had thoughts on the controversy and she decided to weigh in on it.